Health and molecular research

-The Centre for Alcohol Policy Research (CAPR) is a world-class academic unit at the forefront of alcohol research.
+The Centre for Alcohol Policy Research is a world-class academic unit at the forefront of alcohol research.
 Our discoveries are used to promote and inform the development of evidence-based, effective alcohol policy in Australia and internationally.

 We work closely with the Foundation for Alcohol Research and Education (FARE) and other partners to ensure our findings are translated for policymakers and the public.
-We conduct research in three broad areas:

 - Monitoring which includes consumption trends, international comparisons, harms from alcohol, costs and method development.